 Promoting recovery and well-being for children, parents, and their families |

-Parental substance use disorders can affect the well-being of the entire family, and thus recovery occurs within the context of family relationships.
-A family-centered approach to substance use treatment provides a comprehensive array of clinical treatment and related support services that meet the needs of the children and each member in the family, not only the parent with the substance use disorder or the child’s need for safety and permanence.
-While service length, setting type, and program size can vary, all family-centered treatment programs share common objectives — ensuring parents are fully supported in their parenting roles and children receive the necessary services and supports to remain with their parent(s) during the treatment and recovery process.
+Parental substance use disorders affect the well-being of the entire family; thus, recovery occurs within the context of family relationships.
+A family-centered approach includes comprehensive array of clinical treatment and related support services meeting the needs of each family member, not just the parent with the SUD or the child needing safety and permanence.

 CFF ACTIVITIES